kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 `origin` is a local name used to refer to the remote repository.
-It could be called anything, but `origin` is a convention that is often used by default in git and GitHub, so it's helpful to stick with this unless there's a reason not to.
+It could be called anything, but `origin` is a convention that is often used by default in git and GitLab, so it's helpful to stick with this unless there's a reason not to.

 We can check that the command has worked by running `git remote -v`: